LASY-org/lasy/README.md

 # Style conventions

 - Docstrings are written using the Numpy style.
+- Functions in `utils/laser_utils.py` only depend on standard types (Python & Numpy) and on the `Grid` class.
+That way, they are relatively stand-alone and can be used on different data structures.
+A simple Grid factory is provided for that purpose.
 - A PR should be open for any contribution: the description helps to explain the code and open dicussion.

 ## Install